 A circuit spanning 127 kilometers of bicycle ways, this allows over one million users to undertake different sports and recreational activities every Sunday.
 This model has been replicated in cities such as New York, Paris, San Francisco, and Chicago.

 Seventh Avenue: Over 10,000 fewer vehicles move through this important downtown corridor between the hours of 8 a.m. and 6 p.m.
-In the first months after the implementation of this model, there was a 10 decibel reduction in noise levels, and 563 fewer tons of pollutant gases are expected each year (2 tons per day).
-The corridor as well has free bicycles for rent.
+In the first months after the implementation of this model, there was a 10-decibel reduction in noise levels, and 563 fewer tons of pollutant gases are expected each year (2 tons per day).

 Empresa de Acueducto y Alcantarillado de Bogotá